rmariani/doc-drafts/docs/hoon/sail.md

 piece.

 ```
 /=  gas  /$  fuel:html
 ```

 Later in this code we want produce the name of the ship is hosting it, something that looks like ~lodleb-ritrul.
 In a generator, we could produce our ship name by writing `our` -- try it in the Dojo.
+But remember that Sail is rendered against its own subject, `our` is not part of the default subject.
+To augment our subject with the information that we need, we use  `/=  gas  /$  fuel:html`.

-But `our` is not part of the subject that a normal Sail page is rendered against.
-So the above expression uses two Ford runes, `/=` and `/$`, to add the relevant subject to the current scope.
-We can pull the ship’s name out of that scope later.
+The above expression uses two Ford runes, `/=` and `/$`, to add the relevant information to the current subject.
+We can pull the ship’s name out of this augmented subject later.
+It's important to note that these runes are not part of Hoon.
+They are part of Ford, our build system.

-`/$` is used to get data from the environment, and `/=` puts that in the the face `gas`.
+`/$` is used to get data from the environment, and `/=` adds that data to subject in the face `gas`.
 The
 [Ford user manual](https://urbit.org/docs/arvo/internals/ford/runes/) has details on these and other Ford runes, but understanding these runes isn’t necessary for the purposes of this tutorial.

-`fuel:html` gets extra data from your ship’s [Eyre](https://urbit.org/docs/using/web/) module, which handles all things HTTP, and sticks it in the subject when Eyre renders a page.
+`fuel:html` gets extra data from your ship’s Eyre module, which handles all things HTTP, and sticks it in the subject when Eyre renders a page.
+This includes the name of the ship, which is what we look for in the next line, but it includes much more.

+`p.bem.gas` is an expression that looks for `p` within `bem` within `gas`, the face that we stored the above `fuel:html` expression in.
+That wing happens to resolve to the name of the ship that is hosting the web-server.
+If we wanted to access the current desk, we would use the wing expression `q.bem.gas`.

+You can take a look at what you can access by typing `fuel:html` in the Dojo, and then explore it by modifying your wing expression in your Sail file accordingly.

 ```
 =/  show-list  &
-=/  ship-type  p.bem.gas
 ```

-Here we are storing the variables used later for conditionals. `&` means `true`, meaning that any evaluation of `show-list` will be true until changed in the source code.
+The above line of code stores a variable used later for a conditional. `&` means `true`, meaning that any evaluation of `show-list` will be true until changed in the source code.

-`p.bem.gas` is an expression that looks for `p` within `bem` within `gas`.
-That wing happens to resolve to the name of the ship that is hosting the webserver.

 ```
-?:  (gth ship-type 255)
-  ?:  (gth ship-type 65.535)
-    ?:  (gth ship-type 4.294.967.295)
-      "Comet"
-    "planet"
-  "star"
+=+  wid=(met 3 p.bem.gas)
+=/  what-kind
-"galaxy"
+  ?:  (lte wid 1)   "galaxy"
+  ?:  =(2 wid)      "star"
+  ?:  (lte wid 4)   "planet"
+  ?:  (lte wid 8)   "moon"
+  "comet"
 ```

 This code chunk is a series of conditionals that checks the host ship’s name to see what its value is.

+The first line, `=+  wid=(met 3 p.bem.gas)`, combines a new noun with the
+subject and gives it the face `wid`.
+This noun is produced by the the standard-library function [`met`](../library/2c), which measures the number of [blocks](../library/1c/) of size `a` within `b`.
+Blocks are units that have a bitwidth of `2^a`.
+So, in this case, it measures how many bytes (blocks of size 3 are bitwidths of 8; `2^3 = 8`) are fully contained in your ship's address.

+Galaxies contain zero to one 3-blocks; stars contain two 3-blocks; planets contain three to four 3-blocks; moons contain five to eight 3-blocks; comets contain nine to sixteen 3-blocks.
+Each test uses `lte`, the less-than-or-equal-to function, to determine if `wid` is of a given size.
+The result of this series of tests is added to the subject and given the face `what-kind`.

 Ship names are simply another representation of atoms, and ship categories are different ranges of possible atomic values.
-Because of this, we perform greater-than tests to see what kind of ship is running the webserver.
+Because of this, we perform less-than tests to see what kind of ship is running the web-server.

 ```
 ;html